techidaily/site-win11-tips/source/_posts/master-program-harmony-in-os-with-win-pct-wisdom.md

 ## 2\.
 Run the Program Compatibility Troubleshooter on the Troubleshoot Page

  Both Windows 10 and 11 have a Troubleshooting page in the Settings app where you can launch the Program Compatibility Troubleshooter from.
-If you can’t get to the Troubleshoot page because the Settings app isn’t working, please read our guide on[how to fix Windows Settings when it won’t open](https://www.makeuseof.com/fixes-unable-to-open-windows-settings/) .
+If you can’t get to the Troubleshoot page because the Settings app isn’t working, please read our guide on [how to fix Windows Settings when it won’t open](https://www.makeuseof.com/fixes-unable-to-open-windows-settings/) .

 ### On Windows 11